 This paper investigates the validity of the unitary and collective models in describing household behavior in Central Java, Indonesia.
 The conclusions of utility theory apply to individuals yet many empirical studies apply them to households.
 In developing countries, where it is common to find many adults living under the same roof or extended families living in close proximity, describing the behavior of households becomes more complex.
 The results support the use of the unitary model in describing single adult households while rejecting its use for multiple adult homes.
 Furthermore, there is little evidence that allocations made by households composed of couples with and without children are Pareto efficient, as assumed in the collective model.

-The Returns to Education in Low-Income Settings: Evidence from the Living Standards and Measurement Survey with Günther Fink, 2014
+Returns to Education in Low and Middle-Income Countries: Evidence from the Living Standards and Measurement Surveys with Günther Fink and Wafaie Fawzi, 2014

 Obesity, Bisphenol A and Epigenetics: A Natural Experiment in Epigenetic Responses to Bisphenol A